SherllyNeo/suckless_chess_v1/README.md

 q spawns a white queen, n spawns a white knight, k spawns a white king

-Capitals will spawn the black pieces
+holding left shift will spawn the black pieces

 Q spawns a black queen, N spawns a black knight, k spawns a black king